 GO

-Now let’s write a query that’s going to involve both these tables and the EXCEPT operator.when we execute the below query, what is the result that we expect.
+Now, let's write a query that involves both of these tables and the EXCEPT operator.
+When we execute the query below, what result do we expect?

 Select Id, CustomerName, Gender